RiscadoA/riscadoa.com/_posts/2022-04-08-turing-machine-compiler-1.md

   - rust
 ---

-This semester I have been studying Computer Theory, and I had the idea of writing a compiler which generates Turing Machines.
+This semester I have been studying Theory of Computation, and I had the idea of writing a compiler which generates Turing Machines.
 I started by designing the language.
 At first I explored compiling from an imperative language similar to Rust or C, but then I realized that doing it in a functional language similar